Residence Hall Policies

 • Pet Policy

 The only pets permitted in the residence halls and apartments are goldfish or tropical fish.
-They must be kept in self-sustaining fish bowls or aquariums, with a maximum of 10 gallons of water for habitation.
+They must be kept in self-sustaining fishbowls or aquariums, with a maximum of 10 gallons of water for habitation.
 Piranhas are not permitted.
 When the residence halls and apartments are closed for periods of more than four days, fish must be taken home.
-If you bring your fish to live with you on campus, you must inform your Resident Director.
+All other animals, such as an Emotional Support Animal or Service Animal, that are not registered with the Disabilities Service Office (DSO), must be removed within 24 hours upon Residence Hall staff’s discovery.
+Students who live in our residence halls that require assistance animals may contact the DSO for more information.

 • Posting Policy

-Any student organization that wishes to post signs or publicity in a residential building must gain permission from Residence Life and Housing & Dining Services Offices.
+Any student organization that wishes to post signs or publicity in a residential building must gain permission from the Residence Life and Housing and Dining Services Office.
+All posters must have the Kutztown University logo.
 Distribution of approved items will be handled centrally from the main office in Old Main 106.

 • Quiet Hours Policy